epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 **Time\_min and Time\_max**: are entered and displayed as ISO strings in the portal (but they are encoded as Julian Days in the service table).

-**Measurement type** (in ""*Data reference*"" panel) describes the physical quantities provided in the service, encoded as UCDs.
+**Measurement type** (in "*Data reference*" panel) describes the physical quantities provided in the service, encoded as UCDs.
 An interactive resolver of IVOA UCDs is available [here](http://dc.zah.uni-heidelberg.de/ucds/ui/ui/form); a more complete list is available [here](https://www.ivoa.net/documents/UCD1+/) (including values defined for the Solar System); or have a look at a service of interest to see how your preferred value is encoded.

 ### Send Query